Privacy Filters are Captured by Residues: A Characterization of Free Natural Filters and the Cost of Adaptivity: A Proof of

 Our first step is to show that gaps between PLDs can be amplified in some sense by composition.
-For a distribution $A$ in the reals, we denote by $\supp(A) := \{t \in \mathbb{R} : \forall \text{open } U \ni t, A(U) > 0\}$ the support of $A$, namely the points with locally positive probability mass.
+Recall that the support of a distribution $A$ over $\overline{\bR}$, is $\supp(A) := \{t \in \mathbb{R} : \forall \text{open } U \ni t, A(U) > 0\}$, i.e. the finite points with locally positive probability.
 It turns out that any PLD whose support can be shifted to hit gaps between other PLDs causes the gaps to align when composed.

-\begin{proposition}[PLD Gap Amplification] Let $A, B, B_1, B_2$ be PLDs so that $B_i \prec B$ with $h_{B_i}(e^{\varepsilon_i + u}) < h_B(e^{\varepsilon_i + u})$ for some $\varepsilon_1, \varepsilon_2 \in \supp(A)$ and some $u \in \mathbb{R}$.
+\begin{proposition}[PLD Gap Amplification] Let $A, L, L_1, L_2$ be PLDs so that $L_i \prec L$ with $h_{L_i}(e^{\varepsilon_i + u}) < h_L(e^{\varepsilon_i + u})$ for some $\varepsilon_1, \varepsilon_2 \in \supp(A)$ and some $u \in \mathbb{R}$.
 Then

 \end{proposition}